-'''

 Do you want to use all of wd0 for OpenBSD? [no] Enter

-'''

 If you say "yes" to this question, the entire disk will be allocated to OpenBSD.
-This will result in a simple Master Boot Record and partition table being written out to disk -- one partition, the size of the entire hard disk, set to the OpenBSD partition type, and flagged as the bootable partition.
-This will be a common option for most production uses of OpenBSD; however, there are some systems this should not be done on.
-Many Compaq systems, some Dell and other systems use a "maintenance" partition, which should be kept intact.
+This will result in a standard Master Boot Record and partition table being written out to disk -- one partition, the size of the entire hard disk, set to the OpenBSD partition type, and flagged as the bootable partition.
+This will be a common choice for most production uses of OpenBSD; however, there are some systems this should not be done on.
+Many Compaq systems, many laptops, some Dell and other systems use a "maintenance" or "Suspend to Disk" partition, which should be kept intact.
 If your system has any other partitions of any type you do not wish to erase, do not select "yes" to the above question.